derikb/rpg-table-randomizer/README.md

 - isUndefined
 - capitalize
 - defaultToJSON
-  - This is a custom toJSON function for classes that handles Maps and converts them to objects.
+  - This is a custom toJSON function for classes that handles Maps, Sets, and objects with custom toJSON methods and converts them to objects for serialization.

 ## Upgrading to v1